CharlesMangwa/react-native-simple-markdown/README.md

 </Markdown>
 ```

-Will only apply the default styles for `link` and `url`.
+`whitelist` will only apply the default styles for `link` and `url`, while `blacklist` will do the opposite.
 You don't need to pass in a rules prop that contained a key for all the styles you don't want and reimplement their styling output anymore.

 ### Features
 - `blockQuote` (`<View>`) - Also `blockQuoteBar` (`<View>`) and `blockQuoteText` (`<Text>`)